nizzaneela/Programming_error_explanation/README.md

 The tMRCA from the end of the simulation is used as the time of stable coalescence, so the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).

-By removing basal lineages that do not have active sampled infections at the end of the simulation, and retaining those that do, the code filters out basal lineages that did not undergo early rapid growth, so that the MRCA of the retained lineages is more likely to be associated with an early superspreading event, and thus more likely to have a basal polytomy.
+By removing basal lineages that do not have active sampled infections at the end of the simulation, and retaining those that do, the code filters out basal lineages that did not undergo early rapid growth, so that the MRCA of the retained lineages is more likely to be associated with an early superspreading event, and thus more likely to be part of a basal polytomy.

 Another error in the epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) causes the epidemic simulations to skip the latent phase of the primary case.
 Specifically, the primary case is set to start out infectious (`P1`):
 ```